cerniello/Human-Instance-Segmentation/README.md

 The main implementation is based on [OSVOS-PyTorch](https://github.com/kmaninis/OSVOS-PyTorch) code which implements the One-Shot-Video-Object-Segmentation algorithm (you may want to refer to the paper [here](https://arxiv.org/abs/1611.05198))

 ## Proposed method explained
-The code is based on 2 steps:
+The code is based on two steps:

 Given a video sequence (frames in .jpg format) and a trajectory dataset (see **first data setup** section):